joomla/joomla-framework/src/Joomla/Image/README.md

 - `Image::SCALE_INSIDE` - Fits your thumbnail within your given parameters.
 It will not be any taller or wider than the size passed, whichever is larger.
 - `Image::SCALE_OUTSIDE` - Fits your thumbnail to the given parameters.
 It will be as tall or as wide as the size passed, whichever is smaller.
 - `Image::CROP` - Gives you a thumbnail of the exact size, cropped from the center of the full sized image.
+- `Image::CROP_RESIZE` - As above, but gives a clean resize and crop from center.

 #### The `toFile` method